ChlVPP is a chemotherapy treatment used to treat Hodgkin lymphoma (HL).

 Bruising and bleeding

-ChlVPP can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-You may need to have a platelet transfusion if your platelet count is low.
+ChlVPP can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets.

 Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
 It’s important to try to pace yourself and get as much rest as you need.
 Try to balance this with some gentle exercise, such as short walks, which will help.
 If tiredness is making you feel sleepy, don’t drive or operate machinery.